yalda-darya/cultural-trajectories/README.md

-# Cultural trajectories: do LLMs represent cultural change?
+# Accurate in space, unreliable in time: how LLMs represent national cultural change

-Code and data of record for **"Accurate in space, unreliable in time: how LLMs represent national cultural change"** (Daryani, Bogen, & Daepp).
+Code and data of record for **"Accurate in space, unreliable in time: how LLMs represent national cultural change"**.

-An audit of whether frontier large language models represent national cultures as **static snapshots** or as **dynamic trajectories of change**, benchmarked against the World Values Survey (WVS) / Inglehart–Welzel cultural map across Waves 4–7.
+A study of whether frontier large language models represent national cultures as **static snapshots** or as **dynamic trajectories of change**, benchmarked against the World Values Survey (WVS) / Inglehart–Welzel cultural map across Waves 4–7.

 The central distinction: *snapshot alignment* is closeness to a recent cultural position; *change alignment* is whether a model reproduces the direction, rate, and reversals of a society's movement over time.
-Recency anchoring — reproducing a present-day position regardless of the year asked about — is treated as a **failure to represent change**, not as evidence of temporal competence.
+Recency anchoring (reproducing a present-day position regardless of the year asked about) is treated as a **failure to represent change**, not as evidence of temporal competence.

-> Status: elicitation and statistical analysis complete; manuscript in preparation.
-> Findings are not yet peer reviewed.

 ## Research questions